JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-2.2/phase2.2-progress.md

 ## Resume Instructions (for new session)

-If resuming in a new Goose session:
+If resuming in a new goose session:

 1. **Read state JSON**: `Technical Project Plan/PM Phases/Phase-2.2/Phase-2.2-Agent-State.json`
    - Check `current_task_id`